 Pure heroin is hard to find.
 Most street drugs are contaminated with heavy, solid substances like talc and chalk.
 Inject these items, and they can travel to brain tissues and clog delicate blood vessels.
 Brain tissues rely on oxygen, and when the delivery methods are blocked, they can starve and die.

 Heroin use can also cause low blood pressure, resulting in low oxygen levels reaching vital brain tissue.
 People who use high doses of heroin may float into and out of consciousness, and their brain cells may die with each episode.[2]
+A heroin overdose causes even more damage, as tissues can be deprived of oxygen and nutrients for long periods.
+Even if you survive an overdose, your brain may not be the same.

-- Prefrontal cortex
+• Prefrontal cortex

-- Temporal lobe
+• Temporal lobe

-- Insular regions
+• Insular regions

 Researchers aren’t sure why vital brain tissues shrink after long-term drug exposure.
-It’s possible blood vessel damage and contaminants play a role.
+It’s possible that blood vessel damage and contaminants play a role.
 It is also theorized that some tissues may shrink due to the abundance of dopamine they’re exposed to with regular use.

-Symptoms of Heroin Damage on Your Brain
+Symptoms of Heroin-Induced Brain Damage

 Neurotransmitter changes aren’t noticeable until you stop taking drugs.
 Only then will you have a deep craving for drugs that seems impossible to ignore.
 Adjustments your brain made due to drug use are to blame for these intense cravings.